jfalzoi-thales/qual/readme.md

 ```sh
 $ ./simulators/startsims.sh
 ```
-  - Second window is used fro QTA.
+  - Second window is used for QTA.
   - Log as root and run:
 ```sh
 $ python qual/qta/qta.py
 ```
-  - Third window is used for QTE meu.
+  - Third window is used for QTE menu.
   - Run:
 ```sh
 $ python qual/qte/qteMenu.py -j